Parcours Analytics: A Web Analytics Platform

 - carrying through scroll-depth and duration data

 Once raw events are inserted, the worker performs additional processing passes.
 One major step is session assignment.
-Since browser events arrive independently, the worker groups events into sessions using the visitor ID and a 30-minute inactivity window.
+Since browser events arrive independently, the worker needs to group events into sessions using the visitor ID and a 30-minute inactivity window.
 Events from the same visitor are stitched into the same session unless the time gap between events exceeds 30 minutes, in which case a new session ID is created.

-The worker then builds higher-level records from those sessionized events.
-It populates a visitor_sessions table with session start and end time, duration, total events, pageview count, bounce status, entry page, exit page, referrer domain, country, browser, operating system, locale, and entry page type.
-This gives the dashboard a clean session-level view without having to recompute sessions from raw events on every request.
+The worker then builds higher-level session records from those grouped events.
+Each session includes start and end time, duration, total events, pageview count, bounce status, entry page, exit page, referrer domain, country, browser, operating system, locale, and entry page type.

 The overall goal of the pipeline is to keep collection simple and fast while moving expensive work into the background.
 The ingestion API only validates and stages events.
 The worker handles enrichment, database writes, sessionization, and derived reporting tables.
-This makes the system easier to operate because failures in processing do not immediately break event collection, and each stage has a clear responsibility.
+This makes the system easier to operate because failures in processing don’t immediately break event collection, and each stage has a clear responsibility.

 This split keeps the responsibilities clear.
 Django is good at user-facing application concerns like sessions, templates, forms, and authentication.
 The FastAPI dashboard service is focused on reading from the metrics database and returning structured JSON for the dashboard UI.

 When a user logs in, Django loads the web properties they own and stores that list in the session.
-The user can then open an overview dashboard, add a new property, edit a property’s settings, or drill into a detailed dashboard for a specific property_id.
+The user can then open an overview dashboard, add a new property, edit a property’s settings, or drill into a detailed dashboard for a specific property.

 The detailed dashboard page is rendered by Django, but the analytics data itself is loaded through API calls.
 Browser-side JavaScript calls the dashboard API through nginx under the /dashboard/... route. nginx forwards those requests to the FastAPI dashboard service.

 Before returning analytics data, the dashboard API performs two important checks.
 First, it validates the Django session cookie by looking up the session in the Django database.
 Second, it verifies that the requested property_id belongs to the authenticated user.
-This prevents a user from querying analytics for a property they do not own, even if they know or guess another property ID.
+This prevents a user from querying analytics for a property they don’t own, even if they know or guess another property ID.

 The dashboard API then queries the metrics database for the requested report.
 It exposes endpoints for visitor counts, browser breakdowns, device breakdowns, locale and country data, traffic sources, visitor lists, visitor timelines, top referrers, landing pages, content lists, most viewed pages, average time on page, scroll depth, and topic performance by category or tag.